TheDevRatt/habitat-pkr-app/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Any contributions will be accepted till **March 25th, 2024**, after which this project will be abandoned.

+If you or someone else wishes to take the concepts used in this project for your own future mobile ride-sharing app or simply want to use what was built here as a framework, feel free to fork this project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>